arckinteractive/csv_process/README.md

         return; // nothing to do here
     }

+    // we have a user from our data, import something
+    $user->food = $params['data'][1];

     // a returned string from the function will automatically be logged
     // but you can always log extra stuff yourself csv_process\log("my log message", $params);

+    return 'this will also be logged!';
 }
 ```

 That's all.
-Sort our what to do with your data and let this plugin handle the interface.
+Sort out what to do with your data and let this plugin handle the
+interface, logging, row iterations, etc.